 Palliative care is an area of medicine that helps patients who are seriously ill maintain the best possible quality of life.
 The goal of palliative care is to keep patients as active and independent as possible so they can cope with their illness.
 Patients may receive palliative care while also receiving aggressive treatment for their illness.
-Click here to watch a video from the American Academy of Hospice and Palliative Medicine.
+Palliative care:

 - Provides emotional and spiritual support for patients